damianhakert/damianhakert.github.io/source/posts/2016-12-22-gitlab-8-15-released.html.md

 ### PostgreSQL version upgrade

-Starting with GitLab 8.14 omnibus-gitlab package, we are providing a way to upgrade the PostgreSQL database version.
+Starting last month with GitLab 8.14 omnibus-gitlab package, we are providing a way to upgrade the PostgreSQL database version.

 The current version of PostgreSQL we are packaging (9.2.18) is slowly approaching its EOL.
 Due to the [PostgreSQL versioning policy](https://www.postgresql.org/support/versioning/),